babylouie28/renoise-ng/lua/com.neurogami.RandyNoteColumns.xrnx/README.md

 To remove an existing timer function for a given track you bring up the UI and click the "clear existing timer" button.
 It will clear the timer for the currently selected track.

+### Saving and loading

+When you load a song all existing Randy timers are cleared.
+If you have a set of parameters you like and want to reuse in the future you can save them using the  "Save all" button.

+This saves the settings for _all_ of the column-switching timers for all of the tracks in the current song.
+The settings are saved to a file based on the file name of the current song.

+To reload these settings use the "Load all" button.
+It looks for a saved configuration file based on the name of the currently loaded song.
+If it finds on it loads the settings and reestablishes all of the timers.

+## Still to come

+This is some half-baked OSC stuff in the code.
+What's planned is an OSC interface for setting/removing the note-jumping timers.

 ## Author